third-party-dev/pparse/notes.md

 - Data is no longer the single source of bytes.
 We need to create new Data objects for extractions with their own offsets.
 Each new Data object represents a new file descriptor.
 - Potential Data class types: DataFolder, DataFile, DataStream/DataSocket

 Because we work in a file system, we need to consider that we may access data as a file of bytes, a stream of bytes (pipe/socket/device), or a list of files.
-There could theretically be others that are protocol based (e.g. RemoteExtraction).
+There could theoretically be others that are protocol based (e.g. RemoteExtraction).
 The two primary for all my current use cases should be encompassed by BytesExtraction, FolderExtraction:

 - BytesExtraction is based on Data.
 - FolderExtraction does not use Data.